danny-avila/LibreChat/docs/install/configuration/ai_endpoints.md

 - **Known:** icon provided.
 - **Known issue:** fetching list of models is not supported.
 See [Pull Request 2728](https://github.com/ollama/ollama/pull/2728).
 - Download models with ollama run command.
 See [Ollama Library](https://ollama.com/library)
+- It's recommend to use the value "current_model" for the `titleModel` to avoid loading more than 1 model per conversation.
+    - Doing so will dynamically use the current conversation model for the title generation.
 - The example includes a top 5 popular model list from the Ollama Library, which was last updated on March 1, 2024, for your convenience.

 ```yaml